jmunoz94/BYU-Pathway-fees-by-country/README.md

 jupyter notebook byu_pathway_tuition_by_country.ipynb
 ```

-The notebook will by default show tuition fees as of November 12, 2022, but you can update it by going to `Cell -> Run All`.
+The notebook will by default show tuition fees as of December 28, 2022, but you can update it by going to `Cell -> Run All`.